Geometrically-Shaped Multi-Dimensional Modulation Formats in Coherent Optical Transmission Systems: Introduction

 {Currently, one of the main challenges in optical fiber transmission systems is to ensure that the available capacity within the deployed systems is efficiently utilized.
 A key technique to achieve this is to combine forward error correction (FEC) with nonbinary modulation formats, which is known as coded modulation (CM) \cite{UngerboeckTIT1982}.
 For a robust transmission system, a trade-off between data rate, noise tolerance, demapping-decoding computational complexity has to be made when optimizing constellations for a given transmission distance.
 400G (and emerging 800G) optical CM transceivers use polarization-multiplexed (PM) two-dimensional (2D) constellations such as 16-ary quadrature amplitude modulation (QAM) and 64QAM, however, other alternatives exist.}

 Signal shaping has recently been widely investigated in optical fiber communications to improve spectral efficiency (SE), and is currently implemented in commercial products via probabilistic shaping (PS) \cite{NokiaPSE-V} and geometric shaping (GS) \cite{FujitsuT600}.
-Both PS and GS are often used to mimic a Gaussian distribution on the symbols by either changing the probability or the position of each constellation point compared to conventional rectangular structures (i.e., QAM formats).
+Both PS and GS are often used to mimic a Gaussian distribution on the symbols by either changing the probability or the position of each constellation point compared to conventional rectangular structures (i.e., QAM formats). {Both techniques have distinct advantages and disadvantages.
+PS has been shown to offer a near-optimal linear shaping gain and a greater flexibility than GS in general \cite[Sec.~4.2]{Szczecinski2015BICM}, \cite{SteinerSCC2017}.
+In addition, by applying PS to a standard QAM constellation, the optimum Gray-labeling can easily employed.
+However, PS requires an external distribution matcher (DM) with an efficient implementation and this drawback of PS can limit its shaping gain.
+GS only requires straightforward modifications of the mapper and demapper, which can be easily coupled with FEC and designed for different impairments (e.g., fibre nonlinearity \cite{SillekensECOC2018} and laser phase noise \cite{HubertJLT2021}).
+However, the irregular constellation points of GS requires a finer digital-to-analog converter (DAC) and analog-to-digital converter (ADC) precision, and also increases the computational complexity of the demapper.
+Furthermore, in practical optical fiber system, both PS and GS suffer from rate loss due to the nonlinear effects of the fiber and practical implementation penalty.
+Research is therefore now dedicated to find improved PS, GS and hybrid PS/GS architectures. }